 Cooper joined the McCord Museum in 1998 as Curator, and oversees the largest museum collection of Canadian dress, consisting of over 20,000 items.
 She has also headed the Collections and Research department since 2009.
 A lifelong interest in clothing design and construction eventually led her to an M.S. in Historic Costume and Textiles from the University of Rhode Island.

 She is a three-time recipient of the Richard Martin Exhibition Award from the Costume Society of America, most recently in 2018 for Fashioning Expo 67 and previously in 2009 for Reveal or Conceal? and in 2003 as a member of the curatorial team of Clothes Make the MAN.
-She was curator of Love in Fine Fashion in 2014, provided curatorial leadership for the 2011 exhibition and catalogue 90 Treasures, 90 Stories, 90 Years, and the 2013 travelling exhibition From Philadelphia to Monaco: Grace Kelly – Beyond the Icon.
+She was curator of Love in Fine Fashion in 2014, provided curatorial leadership for the 2013 travelling exhibition From Philadelphia to Monaco: Grace Kelly – Beyond the Icon and the 2011 exhibition and catalogue 90 Treasures, 90 Stories, 90 Years.
+She has also been the McCord’s curatorial representative for the travelling exhibitions Balenciaga: Master of Couture in 2018 and Eleganza: Italian Fashion from 1945 to Today in 2016.

 She has organized two McCord colloquia: Collecting Knowledge: New Dialogues on McCord Museum Collections in 2013 in collaboration with Joanne Burgess of UQAM under the SSHRC-funded project Montréal, plaque tournante des échanges, and Bodies on Display in 2008.
 She represents the McCord in the SSHRCC-funded project Object Lives and Global Histories in Northern North America and the Laboratoire d’histoire et du patrimoine de Montréal based at UQAM.

 She is active in professional associations and has served on the national board of the Costume Society of America.
 She has taught courses on the intersections between fashion and art, and on fashion history, textile history and material culture in Concordia University’s Faculty of Fine Arts and Department of Art History, and on fashion history at LaSalle College.